 Inbound networking port requirements

-Splunk UBA requires certain network ports to be open for other services to interact with Splunk UBA.
+Splunk UBA requires the following ports to be open to the outside world for other services to interact with Splunk UBA.

-Splunk UBA requires other network ports to be open to allow specific services to interact within a distributed Splunk UBA deployment.
+Splunk UBA requires the following ports to be open internally among the nodes in a distributed Splunk UBA cluster to allow specific services to interact with each other.

 |Zookeeper||2181, 2888, 3888|

 |Apache Kafka||9092, 9901, 9093 (for Kafka ingestion), 32768 - 65535 (for JMX)|

 |Hadoop Yarn ResourceManager||8090|

 |Hive Metastore||9090, 9095|

 |Kubernetes/etcd||2379, 2380, 5000, 6443, 10250, 10251, 10252, 10255, 30000 - 32767|

 For more details on services in Splunk UBA, see Monitoring the health of your Splunk UBA deployment in Administer Splunk User Behavior Analytics.

 The following ports must be open on the Splunk platform to interact with Splunk UBA: